5 from 21 votes

 • Cook the tomato paste until it deepens in color to enhance its sweetness and richness.

 • Add cream slowly and stir continuously for a smooth, emulsified sauce.
+Also, avoid having the heat too high, or it may cause the sauce to split.

 Nutrition

-Serving: 8gCalories: 384kcalCarbohydrates: 53gProtein: 12gFat: 14gSaturated Fat: 7gPolyunsaturated Fat: 1gMonounsaturated Fat: 5gCholesterol: 29mgSodium: 146mgPotassium: 617mgFiber: 4gSugar: 7gVitamin A: 977IUVitamin C: 12mgCalcium: 124mgIron: 3mg
+Serving: 1servingCalories: 384kcalCarbohydrates: 53gProtein: 12gFat: 14gSaturated Fat: 7gPolyunsaturated Fat: 1gMonounsaturated Fat: 5gCholesterol: 29mgSodium: 146mgPotassium: 617mgFiber: 4gSugar: 7gVitamin A: 977IUVitamin C: 12mgCalcium: 124mgIron: 3mg

 Nutrition information is automatically calculated, so should only be used as an approximation.